mxcl/PromiseKit/Documentation/Troubleshooting.md

 When faced with this kind of enigmatic complaint, a good rule of thumb is to double-check your argument and return types carefully.
-If everything looks OK, temporarily add explicit type information as shown above, just to rule out mis-inference as a possible cause.
+If everything looks OK, temporarily add explicit type information as shown above, just to rule out misinference as a possible cause.

 ### Try moving code to a temporary inline function